carlos-santiago-2017/InsideTheMachine/README.md

 The instructions travel into the ALU via the Instruction Bus.

+In reality, blocks of code and data are mixed together in main memory.

 Prior to the invention of the first stored-program computer, all computing devices, from the abacus to the earliest electronic computer machines, had to be manipulated by an operator or group of operators who manually entered a particular sequence of commands each time they wanted to make a particular calculation.

 ## Refining the File-clerck Model.